cagatayatabay/kubernetes-install-with-ansible/README.md

 # kubernetes-install-with-ansible

-kubernetes installation with ansible k8s-pre-req --> before installation you must configure all parameter in master and worker nodes where k8s cluster will be install.
+k8s-pre-req.yaml --> before installation you must configure all parameter in master and worker nodes where k8s cluster will be install. install-runtime.yaml --> cluster installation needs runtime, i used docker for runtime.
+This playbook prepared for server which have need proxy to connect to internet.